 If you’ve reached this point in the article, you probably have a better understanding of what separates the best sprinkler heads from the rest.
 The secret is in the details and you can always find them within the specs sheets.
 Hopefully, you have learned to make more sense out of them by now.

 Although each sprinkler on this list is a strong contender for the title of the best model out there, some are more situational than others.
 Now it’s up to you to figure out which one will suit your needs best.
-Hopefully this will put an end to your back problems and time wasted on watering your lawn by hand.
+Hopefully this will put an end to your back problems and time wasted on keeping your lawn clean and green by watering it by hand.

 A hardcore woodworking and welding enthusiast, Russ is the editor-in-chief of TAH.
 In his spare time, Russ loves watching sports, and (binge) watching Netflix.